Turmeric During Breastfeeding – Safety and Health Benefits

 6. Cholesterol management

 Many new mothers complain of increased levels of cholesterol.
 It gets challenging to regulate and improve cholesterol levels.
-Curcumin found in turmeric acts as a natural remedy to improve the lining of the blood vessels.
+Curcumin found in turmeric acts as a natural remedy to improve the lining of the blood vessels and regulate cholesterol levels.

 7. Manages weight

-Lactating mothers find it difficult to reduce all the pregnancy weight.
-Consuming a teaspoon of Turmeric after meals is good since it helps regulate weight and prevents obesity.
+Lactating mothers find it difficult to reduce pregnancy weight.
+Consuming a teaspoon of turmeric after meals is good since it helps regulate weight and prevents obesity.

 During breastfeeding, many women complain of clogged mammary glands and swollen breasts.
 Turmeric helps to prevent swollen breast tissue and reduce inflammation of the breasts.
 This helps to relieve this pain and makes breastfeeding easy.

 Free radicals damage the cells in the joints during postpartum.
-Due to the antioxidant properties, Turmeric nullifies the free radicals.
-Consuming Turmeric can reduce inflammation in joints as well as the pain of osteoarthritis.
+Due to its antioxidant properties, turmeric nullifies the free radicals.
+Consuming turmeric can reduce inflammation in joints as well as the pain of osteoarthritis.

 Turmeric is available basically in two forms – dried rhizome and turmeric powder.
 Other products like essential oil and curry powder are derived from either of the two forms.
 It is extremely crucial to buy good-quality organic products from a reputable place.

-• It is crucial to store Turmeric safely in an airtight container and away from direct sunlight as it contains curcuminoids, the color constituents of Turmeric that deteriorate with light.
+- It is crucial to store turmeric safely in an airtight container and away from direct sunlight as it contains curcuminoids, the colour constituents of turmeric that deteriorate with light.

-• Apart from color, the aroma is also an indicator of quality which can vary from yellow to orange.
-It is best to store Turmeric in an airtight plastic container in the refrigerator.
+- Apart from colour, the aroma is also an indicator of quality which can vary from yellow to orange.
+It is best to store turmeric in an airtight container in the refrigerator.

 The good thing about Turmeric is that you can use it multiple ways and add it to any dish.
-If you are not very fond of the pungent taste of Turmeric, you can add pinch turmeric to various recipes.
-In this way, you can mask its flavor while still reaping its unique antioxidant benefits.
-If you are a lactating mother and confused about how you can incorporate Turmeric into your diet, here are ample options you choose from.
+If you are not very fond of the pungent taste of turmeric, you can add a pinch of turmeric to various recipes.
+In this way, you can mask its flavour while still reaping its unique antioxidant benefits.
+If you are a lactating mother and confused about how you can incorporate turmeric into your diet, here are ample options to choose from.

-• It can be used for seasoning roasted and stir-fry vegetables.
+- It can be used for seasoning roasted and stir-fried vegetables.

 FAQs